gdalle/DifferentiationInterface.jl/DifferentiationInterface/docs/src/tutorial.md

 For some reason the in-place version is not much better than your first attempt.
 However, it has one less allocation, which corresponds to the gradient vector you provided.
-Don't worry, we can get even more performance.
+Don't worry, you can get even more performance.

 ## Preparing for multiple gradients